viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 ---
-title: "Build a Line Following Robot with only a Rover and a Webcam"
+title: "Building a Line-Following Robot with a Rover and a Webcam"
 linkTitle: "RGB Line Follower"
 weight: 90
 type: "docs"
-description: "Instructions to build a line following robot that uses a webcam and color detection to track a line."
+description: "Build a line-following robot that relies on a webcam and color detection."
 ---
-Many line follower robots rely on a dedicated array of infrared sensors to follow a dark line on a light background or a light line on a dark background.
+Many line-following robots rely on a dedicated array of infrared sensors to follow a dark line on a light background or a light line on a dark background.
 This tutorial uses a standard webcam in place of these sensors, and allows a robot to follow a line of any color that is at least somewhat different from the background.

 <div style="column-count:2;column-gap-40px">